Hai Zi: Works

 Hai Zi wrote several long poems, "choral operas" and countless short poems in his brief life.
 His style is generally described as "anachronism".
 Many of his short poems contain symbolic images like Land, Sea and Wheat field and recall the ideals of the ancient Chinese pastoral poet Tao Yuanming.

+The theme of nostalgia for the village life of his childhood, love for nature makes Hai Zi related to the Russian well-known poet Sergei Yesenin.
+Hai Zi himself wrote a cycle of poems "Poet Yesenin", in which he directly calls himself "Chinese Yesenin" as the reincarnation-like, which has become a popular cliché in works devoted to the personality of the poet.

 Hai Zi was also obviously influenced by Western philosophy and arts, especially Nietzsche and Van Gogh.
 And the strong sense of mysticism in all of his works is probably one of the most important characteristics which turned him into a unique figure of Chinese literature.

 Some of his poems have been translated into English.
 A bilingual book of his poems Over Autumn Rooftops, translated by Dan Murphy, was published in 2010 by Host Publications.
 A new bilingual book, Ripened Wheat: Selected Poems of Hai Zi, translated by Ye Chun, was out from the Bitter Oleander Press in 2015.
-In Italy, Del Vecchio Editore celebrated the 30th anniversary of Haizi’s death publishing, for the first time in Italian, a selection of 80 poems (“Un uomo felice“, 2019) translated by Francesco De Luca.
+In Italy, Del Vecchio Editore celebrated the 30th anniversary of Haizi’s death publishing, for the first time in Italian, a selection of 80 poems ("Un uomo felice", 2019) translated by Francesco De Luca.
+In 2025, Delufa Press published The Three from the University of Peking: Haizi, Luo Yihe, and Xi Chuan, a celebratory publication that brings together the three poets for the first time.